 - a.
 An annual review by the Governor with responsibility for safeguarding and the three DSLs (EYFS, Pre Prep & Prep) of the school's safeguarding protocol and associated policies.
 Any changes recommended by the committee will require the agreement of the Governors as a whole and must be minuted. - b.
-The responsibility to ensure appropriate and updated training for the designated officers (at least every 2 years) and for the named Governor and all other staff (at least every 3 years)
+The responsibility to ensure appropriate and updated training for the designated officers (at least every 2 years) and for the named Governor and all other staff annually.